Bring back Travis Kalanick as Uber CEO, petition says

 "Uber is TK and TK is Uber," the petition reads.

-In a statement to BuzzFeed, Uber said: "As you'd expect, the emotions around Travis' decision are intense.
-We understand that, and we want all of you to know that he did not make this decision lightly."
-The company didn't immediately respond to our request for comment.
+In a statement, Uber said: "As you'd expect, the emotions around Travis' decision are intense.
+We understand that, and we want all of you to know that he did not make this decision lightly.
+Stepping back now was his way of putting Uber first, as he always has."